 While auto insurance rates fluctuate from time to time, you may not realize why.
-Higher premiums can certainly be frustrating but it’s important to know what insurance carriers base their decisions on.
+Higher premiums can certainly be frustrating but it’s important to know what all insurance carriers base their decisions on.

 Driving Record